 (Note: Following a 2017 D.C.
 Circuit Court of Appeals decision in Wrenn v.
 District of Columbia and Grace v.
 District of Columbia, the D.C.
 Metropolitan Police Department no longer requires applicants for concealed carry permits to provide a “good reason.”
 Although not a state, it is a shall issue jurisdiction.)

 Today, every state must have legal provisions for allowing people to carry concealed weapons in public (may, shall, or permitless), even if in may issue states or jurisdictions those provisions can be so strict as to be effectively “no issue.”
 For example, Hawaii is a may issue state but no private citizen has a concealed carry permit there.
 The same is true in San Francisco.

-The county level perspective in this graphic highlights some of the county level variation within may issue states – red is de facto no issue, yellow is may issue, and light blue is de facto shall issue.
+The county-level perspective in this graphic highlights some of the county-level variations within may issue states – red is de facto no issue, yellow is may issue, and light blue is de facto shall issue.

 Historical Development of Concealed Weapon Carry Laws

 The history of concealed weapon carry laws in the United States can be broken down into 4 eras.